ELELAB/MAVISp/README.md

 cd ..
 ```

-At the end of the process, you should have the OSF `database` folder and its contents
+At the end of the process, you should have a `database` folder inside
-inside the `MAVISp` folder.
+the `MAVISp` folder including all the contents of the `database` folder on OSF.

 4. With your Python environment still active and from inside the `MAVISp` repository
 directory, run: